cased27/academicTranscripts/JSnotes.md

 		tag.style.color = "blue";
 		tag.style.border = "10px solid black";
 		```
-	`getComputedStyle` is a method that can return an object containing the CSS style components and properties of an element (that can come from JS or the CSS style sheet, etc)
+	`.getComputedStyle` is a method that can return an object containing the CSS style components and properties of an element (that can come from JS or the CSS style sheet, etc)
 	* you can retrieve the style information and/or change it
 	* it is a great way to understand what is happening on the page as far as style goes